Essential vitamin K. Vitamin K For strong bones

 • frequent nosebleeds;

-• the formation of significant hematomas on the skin, even with mild damage;
+• the formation of significant hematomas on the skin even with mild injuries;

 • anemia;